-Attention: Email: • c's Office, City of Brampton, 2 Wellington Street West, Brampton ON L6Y 4R2 office@brampton.ca Telephone: (905) 874-2100 Fax: (905) 874-2119 Meeting: ✓ C City Council Committee of Council , d Developm nent Committee Meeting Date R Requested March 22, 2023 Agenda Item (i f applicable) : Name of Individual(s): Asima Vezina and Shannon Brooks Position/Title: President & Vice-Chancellor and Vice President, Finance and Operations Organization/Person being represented: Algoma University Full Address fo or Contac 24 Queen Street East (Suite Brampton, Ontario L6V1A3 101) Telephone: 705.949.2 301 ext.
-4117 Brampion, Ontano Lov 143 Email: asima.vez na@algomau.ca Subject Matter to be Discussed: Algoma University Downtown Footprint Expansion Update Action Requested: A formal presen A formal presentation will accompany my delegation: ✓ Yes ☐ No Presentation for mat: PowerPoint File (.ppt) Picture File (.jpg) Adobe File Video File (or equivalent (.avi, .mpg) (.pdf) Other: Additional printed information/materials will be distributed with my delegation: Yes No Attached Note: Delegates are requested to provide to the City Clerk's Office well in advance of the meeting date: 25 copies of all background material and/or presentations for publication with the meeting agenda and /or distribution at the meeting, and of the presentation to ensure of the presentation to ensure of the city Clerk's • Submit by Email Once this completed form is received by the City Clerk's Office, you will be contacted to confirm your placement on the
+Attention: Email: • k's Office, City of Brampton, 2 Wellington Street West, Brampton ON L6Y 4R2 soffice@brampton.ca Telephone: (905) 874-2100 Fax: (905) 874-2119 Meeting: ✓ C City Council Committee of Council , d Developm nent Committee Meeting Date R Requested March 22, 2023 Agenda Item (i f applicable) : Name of Individ dual(s): Asima Vezina and Shannon Brooks Position/Title: President & Vice-Chancellor and Vice President, Finance and Operations Organization/Person being represented: Algoma University Full Address for Contact 24 Queen Street East (Suite 101) Brampton, Ontario L6V1A3 Telephone: 705.949.2 301 ext.
+4117 Brampton, Ontano Lov 1/43 Email: asima.vez ina@algomau.ca Subject Matter to be Discussed: Algoma University Downtown Footprint Expansion Update Action Requested: A formal presen tation will accompany my delegation: ☑ Yes ☐ No Presentation for mat: PowerPoint File (.ppt) Picture File (.jpg) Adobe File Video File ( or equivalent (.avi, .mpg) (.pdf) Other: Additional printed information/materials will be distributed with my delegation: Yes No Attached Note: Delegates are requested to provide to the City Clerk's Office well in advance of the meeting date: 25 copies of all background material and/or presentations for publication with the meeting agenda and /or distribution at the meeting, and (ii) the electronic file of the presentation to ensure compatibility with corporate equipment.
+Submit by Email Once this completed form is received by the City Clerk's Office, you will be contacted to confirm your placement on the appropriate meeting agenda